 - Want to bank smarter and save money?

 - Interested in finding a good financial advisor?

 TMF Money Advisor

-If the thought of addressing all these financial issues and getting your fiscal house in order is making your head throb, consider checking out our TMF Money Advisor service.
-We created it in order to offer inexpensive yet top-notch professional financial-planning advice for Fools like you.
-You can give it a whirl at little or no cost.
+If the thought of addressing all of these financial issues and getting your fiscal house in order is making your head throb, consider checking out our TMF Money Advisor service.
+We created it to offer inexpensive yet top-notch professional financial planning advice for Fools like you.
+You can give it a whirl for free -- and why shouldn't you?

 Radio, newspaper, and books

 If you want to learn more about investing but have trouble sitting still at a computer for long, check out our Motley Fool Radio Show, carried by National Public Radio.
 If your local station isn't carrying it, ask for it -- or listen to it online.
-We also have a syndicated weekly newspaper feature that's been picked up by more than 200 papers around the country.
-If your local paper doesn't carry it, consider giving the business section editor a jingle and asking for it.
+We've also got a syndicated weekly newspaper feature that runs in more than 200 papers around the country.
+If your local paper doesn't carry it, consider giving the business-section editor a jingle.

 - The Motley Fool Personal Finance Workbook: A Foolproof Guide to Organizing Cash and Building Wealth

 - The Motley Fool Investment Guide for Teens: Eight Steps to Having More Money Than Your Parents Ever Dreamed Of

 - The Motley Fool's What to Do With Your Money Now: Ten Steps to Staying Up in a Down Market